NorceTech/http-event-compatibility-kit/readme.md

 # Storm/Norce Event Compatibility Kit
-The Event Compatibility Kit is infrastructure (using Azure) and a function to make HTTP Events from Norce Commerce backwards compatible with the Storm way of delivering events through an Azure Service Bus.
+The Event Compatibility Kit is infrastructure (using Azure) and a function to make HTTP Events from Norce Commerce backwards compatible with the Storm Commerce way of delivering events through an Azure Service Bus.

+The purpose is to make migrations from Storm Commerce to Norce Commerce with less effort and risk as well as being a simple template for how to consume HTTP Events from Norce Commerce.

 ## What it does
 Events from Norce Commerce is delivered through HTTP Events to an Azure Function (`HttpEventReceiver`) and sends